Film photography can be an expensive hobby but there is one very simple thing you can do to offset the overall cost when starting out.

 I could tell you all about the image quality of the Canon Sure Shot AF-7 but I’d rather show you.

-This is partly because I find talking about minutiae like sharpness in the corners or whatever really boring and also beside the point when you’ve bought a camera like this.
-What are you expecting for a basic 1990s Canon point and shoot?
+This is partly because I find talking about minutiae like sharpness in the corners or whatever really boring and also beside the point when you’ve bought something like this.
+What are you expecting for a basic 1990s Canon point and shoot film camera?

 It’s also partly because there are so many variables at play.
 Was my film degraded?
 Was the developing bad?
 Is the camera, which is over 20 years old, in the same condition as yours?

 I also used the Sure Shot AF-7 for the shitty camera challenge; a film photography event that was run on Twitter.
 This was my entry in that.

 The shots below are from those posts and so were all taken with the Sure Shot.